 Depression is a very common condition which affects 1 in 10 people at any one time, 450,000 people in Ireland alone.
 Any one of us, irrespective of age, gender or background can be affected.
 Recovery is possible, early recognition and ongoing support are key to a positive outcome.

 It is possible to minimise the impact of depression by accessing information and support, and finding ways to manage the condition.

 At Aware we describe depression as having eight main symptoms.
 If you experience five or more of these symptoms, lasting for a period of two weeks or more, please speak to your GP or mental health professional.
 The symptoms of depression are:

-- F eeling - sad, anxious, guilty, hopeless
+- F eeling - sad, anxious, guilty

 - E nergy - low energy, feeling tired or fatigued

 - S leeping - under or over-sleeping, any change to normal sleep pattern

 - T hinking - poor concentration, thoughts slowed down

 - I nterest - loss of interest in hobbies, family or social life

 - A ches - physical aches and pains with no physical basis